Probing Dark Matter Axions using the Hyperfine Structure Splitting of Hydrogen Atoms: Introduction

 \section{Introduction}

-The strong CP problem is one of the most important unsolved problems in particle physics to date.
-There are several solutions in which the Peccei-Quinn (PQ) theory \cite{Peccei:1977hh, Peccei:1977ur} is very promising.
-In the theory, an additional global U(1) symmetry, the PQ symmetry, is broken both spontaneously and explicitly which give rise to a pseudo-Nambu-Goldstone boson now known as the QCD axion \cite{Weinberg:1977ma, Wilczek:1977pj,vysotsky, Kim:1979if,Shifman:1979if,Zhitnitsky:1980tq,Dine:1981rt}.
-Interestingly, the symmetry breaking process naturally created cosmological relic abundance of axions \cite{Preskill:1982cy,Abbott:1982af,Dine:1982ah,Sikivie:1982qv,Ipser:1983mw,berezhiani1985,Sikivie:2006ni,Svrcek:2006yi} therefore the axion is a natural candidate of cold dark matter.
-This symmetry breaking creation process is often called the misalignment mechanism.
+The existence of cold dark matter in our universe is generally accepted due to abundant astrophysical and cosmological evidence.
+Observations indicate that the energy density in our universe is dominated by 73\% of dark energy followed by approximately 23\% of dark matter.
+The ordinary matter made of the standard model particles accounts for less than 4\%.
+Although the existence of dark matter is well established, its particular properties remain unknown.

-The existence of cold dark matter in our universe is generally accepted due to abundant astrophysical and cosmological evidences.
-The observations indicate that in our universe the energy density is dominated by dark energy which is around 73\% and then next by dark matter which is about 23\% and standard model particles only constitute less than 4\% of the total energy density.
-Although the existence of dark matter is well established, its particular composition is still unknown.
-There are several possible dark matter particle candidates such as the weakly intereacting massive particles, the sterile neutrinos, and the axions etc..
+The strong CP problem is one of the most important puzzles in particle physics today.
+Among various possible solutions, the Peccei--Quinn (PQ) theory \cite{Peccei:1977hh, Peccei:1977ur} suggests adding a global U(1) symmetry (the PQ symmetry) to the Lagrangian.
+The symmetry is broken both spontaneously and explicitly, which gives rise to a pseudo Nambu--Goldstone boson now known as the quantum chromodynamics (QCD) axion \cite{Weinberg:1977ma, Wilczek:1977pj,vysotsky, Kim:1979if,Shifman:1979if,Zhitnitsky:1980tq,Dine:1981rt,Davidson:1981zd}.
+Interestingly, the symmetry breaking process naturally leads to a cosmological relic abundance of cold axions \cite{Preskill:1982cy,Abbott:1982af,Dine:1982ah,Sikivie:1982qv,Ipser:1983mw,berezhiani1985,Sikivie:2006ni,Svrcek:2006yi}.
+Therefore, axions are a natural candidate for cold dark matter.
+This symmetry-breaking creation process is often referred to as the misalignment mechanism.